gatewayd-io/docs/using-plugins/proposals.md

 # Proposals

-Plugin are a powerful way to extend functionality of GatewayD.
+Plugins are a powerful way to extend the functionality of GatewayD.
 Based on our experience, we have identified a few areas where we think plugins should be developed first.
-We constantly write proposals for developing the plugins.
+We constantly write proposals for developing plugins.
 You can find them in the [proposals](https://github.com/gatewayd-io/proposals/issues) repository.
 It is a good place to start if you want to contribute to GatewayD.

+## Proposal lifecycle

-The proposals usually start with a one-liner idea, and possibly a one or two paragraph(s) draft of the proposal.
-Later on, the proposal is refined using [this issue template](https://github.com/gatewayd-io/proposals/blob/main/.github/ISSUE_TEMPLATE/00x---plugin-name.md) and the implementation is discussed.
-The proposals are open for discussion, so feel free to comment on them.
-We would be very happy to have your feedback.
+1. **Idea**: A proposal starts with a one-liner idea and possibly a brief draft of one or two paragraphs.
+2. **Refinement**: The proposal is refined using [this issue template](https://github.com/gatewayd-io/proposals/blob/main/.github/ISSUE_TEMPLATE/00x---plugin-name.md) and the implementation approach is discussed.
+3. **Discussion**: The community reviews and provides feedback.
+All proposals are open for discussion.
+4. **Implementation**: Once the proposal is accepted, development begins.
+The resulting plugin is published and documented.

+## Scope

-The proposals are not limited to plugins.
-They can be used to propose any idea worth discussing about GatewayD core, plugins and other related repositories.
+Proposals are not limited to plugins.
+They can be used to propose any idea worth discussing about GatewayD core, plugins, and other related repositories.
 If you have an idea, feel free to open a proposal.

+## How to contribute

+1. Browse [existing proposals](https://github.com/gatewayd-io/proposals/issues) to see what has been suggested.
+2. Comment on proposals you find interesting -- feedback is highly valued.
+3. To create a new proposal, open an issue in the [proposals repository](https://github.com/gatewayd-io/proposals/issues/new/choose).

 Please read the [contribution guidelines](https://github.com/gatewayd-io/proposals/blob/main/CONTRIBUTING.md) and the [code of conduct](https://github.com/gatewayd-io/proposals/blob/main/CODE_OF_CONDUCT.md) before opening a proposal.
-Note that the proposals are subject to the [Apache  Contributor License Agreement](https://www.apache.org/licenses/contributor-agreements.html), as also mentioned in the contribution guidelines.
+Note that proposals are subject to the [Apache Contributor License Agreement](https://www.apache.org/licenses/contributor-agreements.html), as also mentioned in the contribution guidelines.